dotnet/docfx/Documentation/tutorial/howto_create_custom_template.md

 To test the output of the template, create a simple documentation project following [Walkthrough Part I](walkthrough/walkthrough_create_a_docfx_project.md) or download the [zipped documentation project](walkthrough/artifacts/walkthrough1.zip) directly.

-In the documentation project, run `docfx build docfx.json -t c:/docfx_howto/simple_template --serve`. `-t` command option specifies the template name(s) used by current build.
+In the documentation project, run `docfx build docfx.json -t c:/docfx_howto/simple_template --serve`.
+The `-t` command option specifies the template name(s) used by the current build.

 Open http://localhost:8080 and you can see a simple web page as follows: